-This Planning Proposal will reinforce Warrawong as a major retail centre, primarily through the proposed Site-specific LEP clause requiring a minimum of 55,000m2 on non-residential floor space.
-This will ensure that all future development on the Site will include a quantum of retail and commercial floor space that is greater than the existing mount of retail floor space on the Site, in order to reinforce Warrawong's role as one of the two major retail centres in the Wollongong LGA.
+This Planning Proposal will reinforce Warrawong as a major retail centre, primarily through the proposed Sitespecific LEP clause requiring a minimum of 50,000m on non-residential floor space.
+This will ensure that all future development on the Site will maintain the quantum of retail and non-residential floor space that is currently on the Site, in order to reinforce Warrawong's role as one of the two major retail centres in the Wollongong LGA.
+Notwithstanding, the range of urban design benefits and opportunities, including the provision of through-site links and an activated street frontage with an outward-facing Plaza will improve retail and non-residential offerings, and result in a more vibrant and activated Town Centre.